mitranim/fpx/docs/html/partials/fun.md

 addf(1)(2, 3)
 // 6

-// with curry, this would have returned an intermediary function
+// with generic currying, this would have returned an intermediary function
 // with curry1, two calls always reach the original addf(1)(2)
 // NaN